ozansevkin/Project_Around-the-US/README.md

 - [x] Validate all forms with js
 - [x] Add esc and overlay close
 - [x] Use OOP and modular js for cards and form validation
+- [x] Add more classes and use loose coupling to combine them
+- [x] set up Webpack bundling and building

 ## Contact